eduvpn/documentation/API.md

 An example:

     "display_name": {
-        "nl-NL": "Internettoegang",
+        "nl": "Internettoegang",
         "en-US": "Internet Access"
     }

 ### Date / Time Formats

-Any occurence of data and/or time has the
+Any occurrence of data and/or time has the
 [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations)
 format.
 It is used by the following API calls: